mattjw/sparkql/CONTRIBUTING.md

 uses an abridged version of
 [Conventional Commits](https://woile.github.io/commitizen/tutorials/writing_commits/#conventional-commits):

-- The change is a MAJOR change if the message includes `BREAKING CHANGE` .
+- The change is a PATCH change if the message begins with `fix`.
 - The change is a MINOR change if the message begins with `feat`.
-- All other changes are assumed to be PATCH.
+- The change is a MAJOR change if the message includes `BREAKING CHANGE`.
+- If the commit history does not match any of the above, no new release will happen.

 commitizen is used to evaluate the type of change.
 There is no requirement to use commitzen to prepare your commit messages.